deepak2145/fabzero/3dprinter.md

 2) Power the machine and load the filament.Manually insert the filment cartridge in the machine.Then press cartridge in the touch screen and then press load and the  message is displayed and then press ok after confirmation.Now the filament is heated and reaches to the nozzle and heated upto the specified temperature and the filament is inserted in the heated nozzle.When this is done ok then message is displayed and screen return back to the home screen.
 3)Now the machine can be directly connected to the wifi network after clicking settings and select the wifi option and insert the ip address details and click ok.
 3)Now the Bed levelling is done by click setting->bed levelling and the bed is checked for the levelling.if the levelling is not ok then the screws on reight and left side of the bed appers in the screen and instructs to rotate clockwise or anticlockwise with displayed rotation to be made.after this is done and it is ok,the levelling process is finished and message regarding levelling don successfully is displayed.
-4)It is to be remembered to place the levelling bed in the machine before printing any 3d model.
+4)It is to be remembered to place the levelling bed in the machine before printing any 3d model.Otherwise the melted flament may not stick to surface and the thread ball type of object mey be created which may not be useful.
 5)Now download and install the 3DWOX software and now select the 3d model and adjust the size according to the machine using the software.In my case I printed the 3D model of the Youtube logo which is displayed below...

 ![deepak_repo](img/youtube.jpeg)